What is Rigid Core?

 - Superior Dent Resistance & Excellent Durability

 Commercial spaces take a beating from heavy rolling loads, foot traffic, falling objects and more.
 Rigid Core products feature a dense, solid core that provides superior resistance to indentation.
-While many flexible LVT products can handle scratches — as can Rigid Core Vantage with its 20 mil wear layer and urethane coating —resistance to dents is an important consideration where Rigid Core flooring holds a distinct advantage.
+While many flexible LVT products can handle scratches — as can Rigid Core Vantage or Rest & Refuge — resistance to dents is an important consideration where Rigid Core flooring holds a distinct advantage.
 Whether it’s day-to-day home living in apartment complexes, or a retail location that must hold up to foot traffic and falling objects, Rigid Core flooring solutions address a variety of needs in commercial spaces.

 - Acclimation & Telegraphing Benefits Ease Installation Process